scenerystack/community/docs/reference/api/sun/ToggleButtonModel.md

 # ToggleButtonModel

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/sun/blob/main/js/buttons/ToggleButtonModel.ts](https://github.com/phetsims/sun/blob/main/js/buttons/ToggleButtonModel.ts) for the most up-to-date information.

 ## Overview

 Model for a toggle button that changes value on each "up" event when the button is released.